Vasyl78/about_me/README.md

 ## Experience
 * Test task for "Ruby Summer Course" [Bus Tickets](https://github.com/Vasyl78/busticket)
-* 1 month worked in team on a project (course pivorak) Developed frond-end and back-end parts.
+* 1 month worked in team on a project (course pivorak) ⋅⋅⋅Developed frond-end and back-end parts.
 Used: Ruby, Slim, scss and bootstrap

 ## Education and courses
 *